K. Lee Manuel

 K. Lee Manuel (1936–November 5, 2003) was an American fiber artist and painter.
 She was an important figure in the field of wearable art, also known as "artwear" and "art-to-wear."
 She is best known for her hand-painted feather collars, clothing, and accessories, including kimono.
-Her bold graphic and contemporary designs include geometric, abstract, natural, and figurative motifs that evoke archetypal stories and dreamlike qualities.

 Born in Loma Linda, California, she studied at the University of California, Los Angeles, and received her bachelor of fine arts from the San Francisco Art Institute.
-She lived and worked in Santa Cruz, California, and was a member of the Bay Area artist collective, Group Nine.
-Her work has been exhibited in numerous museums and galleries in the United States and abroad.
-Her work can be found in the permanent collections of the de Young Museum in San Francisco, the Museum of Arts and Design in New York, and at the Smithsonian American Art Museum, Renwick Gallery.
+She lived and worked in Santa Cruz, California.